deartc/DanceMusic/README.md

 # DanceMusicProject
- DanceMusic is a project to have better organization for my music collection, student dance preferences,  and contact information.
-Although those are my ultimate goals,  I had to limit my  project due to time constraints and specific class requirements.
-I plan on expanding it later.
+ DanceMusic is a SQL project to have better organization for my music collection, student dance preferences,  and contact information.
 I used Window and SQL Express.
 To run my project  it is under DanceMusic.sql.
 It may be necessary to add the following code to the start.
 drop database  DancingMusic;
 CREATE DATABASE IF NOT EXISTS DancingMusic;